hfp/libxs/documentation/libxs_math.md

 ## Multiset Distance

 Order-independent distance between two vectors treated as multisets.
-The metric counts how many elements have no counterpart (within tolerance) in the other vector.
-The result is a non-negative integer that satisfies the metric properties: symmetry, non-negativity, and identity of indiscernibles.
+Counts elements that cannot be matched 1-to-1 within the given tolerance.
+The result satisfies metric properties: symmetry, non-negativity, and identity of indiscernibles.

-For each element in b, the algorithm checks whether any element in a matches (and vice versa).
-The maximum of both one-sided match counts determines the distance.
-Elements are compared by absolute difference for real types and by complex modulus for C64/C32.
+For real and integer types, both arrays are sorted and matched via a two-pointer merge.
+For complex types (C64, C32), a 2D k-d tree is built on one array and nearest-neighbor queries with consumption (used-flags) provide 1-to-1 matching by Euclidean distance.
 The tolerance threshold is inclusive (less-than-or-equal).

 ```C
 int libxs_setdiff(libxs_data_t datatype,